 What is the First Home Savings Account (FHSA)?

 The first home savings account is a tax-free savings account for the sole purpose of buying a home.
-The FHSA is expected to become operational in 2023 and is targeted at Canadian residents who plan to purchase their first home.
+The FHSA is operational since April 2023 and is targeted at Canadian residents who plan to purchase their first home.
 There are conditions on who can use it and how.

 Suppose you contribute $5,000 to your FHSA and invest in stocks.
 If the value of your stocks increases to $10,000, you will make a capital gain of $5,000.
 This extra income is not subject to tax.
 The income is safe from the CRA.
 In addition to having a tax-free savings account, if you contribute to the FHSA, you can claim tax deductions when you file your income tax return, thereby reducing your taxes.